Generalized Rindler Wedge and Holographic Observer Concordance: Time/space cutoff in the bulk and bulk-boundary observer concordance

 where $K$ represents the Gauss curvature on the Cauchy slice, which is half of the curvature scalar, $k_g$ is the geodesic curvature of the edge of the hole, and $\chi(M)$ is the Euler characteristic number associated with the topology of the IR region.
 Modifying the geometry inside the IR region can be understood as redistributing the curvature scalar within the region.
 Repelling the RT surface corresponds to increasing the curvature near the center of the hole, resulting in a decrease in curvature near the edge of the hole.
 As the Cauchy slice has zero extrinsic curvature, the Riemann tensor on this Cauchy slice ($^3R_{abc} {}^d$) is equal to the projection of the Riemann tensor of the spacetime onto this Cauchy slice \cite{Carroll:2004st}

-where $K_{ab}$ and $n^\mu$ represent the extrinsic curvature and the normal vector of the Cauchy slice, respectively.
-The null energy condition, given by $R_{\mu\nu}k^{\mu}k^{\nu}\geq 0$, is independent of the curvature scalar ${}^3R$ on the Cauchy slice.
-Taking the perfect fluid as an example, the null energy condition stipulates that $\mu+p\geq 0$, while $^3 R= 16\pi G\mu$ can take either positive or negative values.
-Therefore, it is possible to introduce a valid energy-momentum tensor to modify the IR geometry in principle.
+where $K_{ab}$ and $n^\mu$ represent the extrinsic curvature and the normal vector of the Cauchy slice, respectively. {The Einstein constraint equations are:}

+{where $\mu$ and $j_\nu$ are the matter energy and momentum densities, respectively.} The null energy condition, given by $R_{\mu\nu}k^{\mu}k^{\nu}\geq 0$, is independent of the curvature scalar ${}^3R$ on the Cauchy slice.
+Taking the perfect fluid as an example, the null energy condition stipulates that $\mu+p\geq 0$, while $^3 R= 16\pi G\mu$ can take either positive or negative values. {In other words, the weak energy condition is violated while the NEC holds.} Therefore, it is possible to introduce a valid energy-momentum tensor to modify the IR geometry in principle.

 Additionally, it is possible to change the topology of the IR region.
 One interesting topologically nontrivial case is the presence of a two-sided wormhole within the IR region\footnote{Due to the topological censorship \cite{Galloway:1999br}, this wormhole must not be traversable.}, connecting another asymptotic AdS spacetime with another conformal boundary.
 In such cases, it is important to note that the state of a single CFT can no longer be considered as a pure state, and the area of the wormhole throat corresponds to the entanglement entropy between the states of the two CFTs (as in ER=EPR).
 It is also possible to construct more complicated wormholes with highly nontrivial topologies.
 From the perspective of the boundary CFT, modifying the IR geometry is equivalent to altering the long-distance entanglement structure.
 The process of ``repelling" the entanglement wedges effectively makes them sparser while creating wormholes establishes entanglement connections with another system.